jnalon/fast-fourier-transform/python/README.md

 3. `main_anyfft.py`: Base script for the Cooley-Tukey decimation-in-time algorithms for vectors of composite length (that is, the length is a composite number).

 4. `main_anyfft_pure.py`: This is basically the same as the script above, but only imports the `fft_list.py` and `fft_array.py`, which are native Python libraries that are supported by other Python interpreters suchs as [Pypy](https://pypy.org), [Jython](http://jython.org) or [Cython](https://cython.org), so you can use them to benchmark the implementations.

+5. `main_test.py`: This script runs every implementation of the Fourier Transform and prints the results in a structured format.
+Its purpose is just for testing and conference of results.

 5. `fft_list.py`: Contains implementations of the algorithms using only Python lists, so that it doesn't need external modules that are not part of the Python standard distribution.
 With this, you can try other Python interpreters, such as [Pypy](https://pypy.org), [Jython](http://jython.org) or [Cython](https://cython.org).